New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How fast does the kill switch take effect?

 Immediately on the next tool call evaluation.
-Since PolicyLayer evaluates the YAML policy before every tool call, switching to a deny-all policy means the very next call is denied.
+Since PolicyLayer evaluates the grant's policy at the gateway before every tool call, switching to a deny-all policy means the very next call is denied.
 In-flight calls that have already been forwarded to the server cannot be stopped.

 Can I kill-switch a single agent without affecting others?